allenai/olmo-api/README.md

 Ensure you have the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed.

 Instead of starting the server with the `python` command above, launch the `Python Debugger: Flask` debug task in VSCode's debug menu.

+## Add new model
+Make sure the host information that the new model is deployed on.
+Currently, we have InferD, Modal, and TogetherAI.
+Once the information is confirmed, open `config.json` and add settings for the new model under the "available_models" field of the corresponding host.
+After adding, relaunch olmo-api on your localhost.
+The new model should appear in the dropdown on Olmo UI.
+Try to send a prompt to verify it works.
+Once localhost is working goes to marina and search for olmo_api and update config.json under secret.
+Then trigger a manual deployment to verify prod working.